What's the average retirement savings by age and are you on track?

 “I've worked for the same company for 24 years and started contributing to my 401(k) right away,” she said.
-“Over the years, as I could afford it, I've increased my contributions until they hit the pre-tax contribution limit set by the IRS — $19,000 for 2019.”
+“Over the years, as I could afford it, I've increased my contributions until they hit the pre-tax contribution limit set by the IRS.”

 Rachel, a Gen X saver, is the gold standard.
 She’s someone who tackled retirement early and often and who will be reaping the rewards of her retirement long before employees a decade her junior are even close to retiring.
 She’s already nearly halfway to her goal already, and well ahead of the curve set by industry standards.

-Now for the rest of us who are not even 40.
+So, what about the rest of us who are not even 40, or perhaps haven’t even started?

 What's the average retirement savings by age?

-A far cry from the guidelines suggested by retirement experts.
-For example, according to Fidelity, employees should aim to have a certain multiplication of their salary set aside for retirement.
-So if the median U.S. income is $46,800 for a full-time or salaried worker, this is how your optimal retirement savings should look:
+That’s a far cry from the guidelines suggested by retirement experts.
+For example, according to T. Rowe Price, employees should aim to have a certain multiplication of their salary set aside for retirement.

-A survey conducted by Varo in 2018, showed that 55% of people don’t even have $500 ready to tap in an emergency—and that percentage jumps to 61% when just considering millennials.
-In the survey, only four in 10 people of all ages said they even had access to an employer-sponsored retirement plan and 45% didn’t have a savings account.
+A recent Varo survey1 showed that 55% of people don’t even have $500 ready to tap in an emergency—and that percentage jumps to 61% when just considering millennials.
+In the same survey, only 4 in 10 people of all ages said they even had access to an employer-sponsored retirement plan and 45% didn’t have a savings account.

 It’s never too early or late to start saving for retirement

-Part of your success in doing that is developing a saver’s mindset and taking advantage of retirement savings accounts, and other financial services like high-yield savings accounts, automatic savings tools, fee-free or low-cost accounts.
+Part of your success in doing so relies on developing a saver’s mindset and taking advantage of retirement savings accounts, as well as other financial tools and services like high-yield savings accounts, automatic savings tools, and accounts with no hidden fees.

 “We go to high school and college and nobody teaches us about personal finance,” said Trent Bryson, a certified financial planner and CEO of Bryson Financial in Long Beach, California.
 “Something that’s important is just starting to begin the dialogue.
 So for us, with retirement planning, it’s starting to ask what that really looks like for people.”